Equality before the Law

 Australian Quakers continue to bear witness to the equal value of all people through their work on indigenous issues and the issues faced by asylum seekers and prisoners.

-CRQ Submission on ‘The recognition of Same-Sex Relationships in the ACT’
+CRQ Submission Supporting ‘The recognition of Same-Sex Relationships

 We support this in recognition that the Spirit of God dwells equally in each person.
 We have welcomed same-sex attracted people as full participants in our meetings and we value committed same-sex relationships as we value all relationships that are committed and loving.
 Same-sex marriages already exist as spiritual commitments between two people before God and we believe that our laws are the poorer for their inability to perceive this reality.